Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-After discussing lower bounds for truthful deterministic mechanisms we turn our attention to truthful randomized mechanisms.
+After discussing lower bounds for truthful deterministic mechanisms we turn our attention mechanisms with randomness.
 There are two possible definitions for the truthfulness of a randomized mechanism~\cite{DNS06,NR}.
 The first and stronger one is that of \emph{universal truthfulness} that defines a truthful randomized mechanism as a probability distribution over truthful deterministic mechanisms.
 Thus, this definition requires that for \emph{any} toss of the random coins made by the mechanism, the players still maximize their utility by reporting their true valuations.
 A considerably weaker definition of truthfulness is that of \emph{truthfulness-in-expectation}.
-This definition only requires that players maximize their \emph{expected} utility, where the expectation is over the random choices of the mechanism (but still for every behavior of the other players).
+This definition only requires that players maximize their \emph{expected} utility, where the expectation is over the random choices of the mechanism (but still for every behaviour of the other players).
 Unlike universally truthful mechanisms, truthful-in-expectation mechanisms only motivate {\em risk-neutral} bidders to act truthfully.
-Risk-averse bidders may benefit from strategic behavior.
-In addition, truthful-in-expectation mechanisms induce truthful behavior only as long as players have no information about the outcomes of the random coin flips before they need to act.
+Risk-averse bidders may benefit from strategic behaviour.
+In addition, truthful-in-expectation mechanisms induce truthful behaviour only as long as players have no information about the outcomes of the random coin flips before they need to act.

-In Subsection~\ref{sub-universal} we prove the first lower bound on the approximability of truthful randomized mechanisms in multidimensional settings.
-Namely, we show that any universally truthful mechanism for the scheduling problem cannot achieve an approximation ratio better than $2-\frac{1}{m}$.
-This lower bound nearly matches the universally truthful randomized $1.58606$ upper bound for the case of two machines.
+In Subsection~\ref{sub-universal} we prove the first lower bound on the approximability of universally-truthful randomized mechanisms in multi-dimensional settings.
+Namely, we show that any universally-truthful randomized mechanism for the scheduling problem cannot achieve an approximation ratio better than $2-\frac{1}{n}$.
+This lower bound nearly matches the universally truthful $1.58606$ upper bound for the case of two machines~\cite{Chen}.
 To prove this lower bound, we make use of a general technique that is based on Yao's powerful principle~\cite{Yao}.
 Our proof for the $2-\epsilon$ lower bound for deterministic mechanisms (in Subsection~\ref{sub-deterministic}) serves as a building block in the proof of this lower bound.